-What are independent midwives and how do they provide pregnancy care, support in birth and assistance in the early days?
-Discover their role and relationships with the NHS.
+What are independent midwives and how do they provide care in pregnancy and support in birth?
+Discover their role and relationship with the NHS...

 Independent midwives are midwives who have chosen to work outside the NHS in a self-employed capacity to provide pregnancy care.
 This article covers the following subjects regarding choosing a private midwife: where independent midwives work; how they operate; issues to consider; and receiving NHS care alongside private midwifery.

 The legal role of a midwife encompasses the care of women and babies during pregnancy, birth (and home birth) as well as the early weeks of motherhood.
 Usually one private midwife gives care to a woman and her family throughout a pregnancy.

 "Having established a trusting relationship, the same independent midwife cares for the woman as she births her baby and supports the family afterwards."

 Research has shown that many women want this type of midwifery and pregnancy care.
 It helps women to cope with the challenges of labour and the transition to parenthood.